Priorities for Strategy 2.1

 Priority areas include:

-- Characterizing the interdependence and functional development of simultaneously occurring yet unevenly progressing developmental trajectories in different brain regions and circuits, and examining dynamic models of psychopathology that take into account these evolving competencies and neural plasticity.
+- Characterizing the interdependence and functional development of simultaneously occurring yet unevenly progressing developmental trajectories in different brain regions and circuits; examining dynamic models of psychopathology that take into account these evolving competencies and neural plasticity.

 - Examining individual differences and biologic, behavioral, and environmental (including social and cultural) contributors to heterogeneity across development, trajectories of treatment response, and outcomes.

-- Examining the developmental trajectory of genomic (somatic variation), epigenomic, transcriptomic, metabolomic, and proteomic changes underlying pathophysiology in adequately powered central nervous system tissue samples, with a de-emphasis on ’candidate gene’ approaches.
+- Examining the developmental trajectory of genomic (somatic variation), epigenomic, transcriptomic, metabolomic, and proteomic changes underlying pathophysiology in adequately powered central nervous system tissue samples.
+Studies using or based on a candidate gene approach are not a priority for NIMH.

 - Applying induced pluripotent stem cell-based assays, derived from adequately powered patient and control cohorts using well-defined selection criteria, in order to recapitulate ‘omic to circuit-level developmental processes with predictive value for pathophysiology and utility for target identification and/or therapeutics discovery.